Two Takeaways

 Kathryn Frith noted, “I remember my Mamma taking me in to to Jack Waltons as a very small child and often being given a coin by the person behind the counter (maybe Jack?) and one time a bar of Cadbury’s Old Jamaica chocolate – strange what sticks in your mind eh!“.

-Midland Cafe
+Midland Café

-I am grateful to Margaret Davies for her comment on Kirkby Living Memory Facebook Group that she remembered a cafe very close to Jack Walton’s that was called Midland Cafe.
+I am grateful to Margaret Davies for her comment on Kirkby Living Memory Facebook Group that she remembered a café very close to Jack Walton’s that was called Midland Café.
 She noted that she lived on Ellis Street at the time and “you could get a takeaway if you took two plates with you.”

 Confectioners

-“Then” number 15 was Mrs Gertrude Dale, a confectioners.
+In the 1940s, number 15 was Mrs Gertrude Dale, a confectioners.
 In 1928, it was also a confectioners but by the name of Jackson Brothers.

 Curtain and Covers